j-goldrath/group-project-3/README.md

 ![#TeamSeas official website](./assets/images/readme5.png)

 To create a fundraiser on our app, on the right side of the navbar there is a "Create a Fundraiser" option that will redirect you to a form to create a fundraiser.
+On mobile you'll be able to access this by clicking on the hamburger menu on the left side of the nav.

 ![Create a Fundraiser on nav](./assets/images/readme6.png)

 ![Create a fundraiser form](./assets/images/readme7.png)

 All you have to do is fill out the information and click create.
 This will redirect you to the home page where your fundraiser will render as well.

+At any location on the site, if you click, "Helpr" on the navbar, you will be return to the homepage.

 (App is not yet fully functional)